Liraglutide

 Why it's still used

-Liraglutide has the longest post-launch safety record of any GLP-1 drug.
+Liraglutide has one of the longest post-launch safety records of any GLP-1 drug, behind only exenatide.
 It is sometimes preferred when supply of weekly options is unstable, when generic pricing brings the cost down, or when a clinician wants the shorter half-life for taper flexibility.
 Some patients also tolerate the smaller daily peak better than the weekly peak and trough of semaglutide.

 Common questions